-10.2 To mitigate, several new replacement trees will be planted within the site (post-construction).
-The replacement planting will help enhance and complement the amenity and arboreal character of the local area.
+10.2 To mitigate, and to increase the net number of trees, several new trees will be planted within the site post-construction.
+A new boundary hedge will also be planted..

-10.3 The retained and third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
+10.3 The retained / third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 58378:2012).
 To this end, a site-specific AMS and TPP have been provided.
-These are found in Section 12 and Appendix 9 respectively.
+These are found in Section 11 and Appendix 9 respectively.